Oracle lays off thirty thousand and then AI replaces them

 The paradox of training your own replacement 🤖

-AI appreciates the work, but doesn't give references 😅
+AI thanks for the work, but doesn't give references 😅

-Now former Oracle employees can boast of having had the most efficient job in the world: they worked to create their own replacement and didn't even charge a headhunting commission.
+Now former Oracle employees can boast of having had the most efficient job in the world: they worked to create their own replacement and didn't even get a headhunting commission.
 The company, for its part, saves on salaries and avoids paying for coffee.
-The only thing missing is for the AI to send them a thank-you email with a copy to Human Resources, although they probably wrote that too.
+The only thing missing is for the AI to send them a thank-you email with a copy to Human Resources, although surely they drafted that too.